 University of Nebraska-Lincoln

-This exploratory study aims to compare the recidivism rates of those that attended the Community Justice Center Offenders Motivational/Victims Impact Class (CJC-OMVI; n = 383) versus those that did not (n = 130) after two to four years of initial contact.
+This exploratory study aims to compare the recidivism rates of those that attended the Community Justice Center — Offenders Motivational/Victims Impact Class (CJC-OMVI; n = 383) versus those that did not (n = 130) after two to four years of initial contact.
 Simple comparisons suggest that CJC-OMVI attendees were three times less likely to recidivate (χ2 = 49.62, p < .01).
 Logistic regression results indicate that CJC-OMVI class attendees are still two times less likely to recidivate even after accounting for gender, age, number of felonies and misdemeanors, case management/level of service inventory scores, and procriminal and antisocial attitudes.
-Subsequent qualitative study of CJC-OMVI attendees indicate that over 60% show some level of empathy and/or insight into the effect of their actions to the victim and/or the community.
-Although the study is preliminary and exploratory in nature, results of the study suggest that the CJC-OMVI is instrumental in reducing recidivism and increasing insight and empathy among individuals in probation.
+Subsequent qualitative study of CJC-OMVI attendees indicate that over 60% show some level of empathy/insight into the effects of their actions towards their victims and communities.
+This study is preliminary and exploratory in nature, but the results of this study suggest that the CJC-OMVI is instrumental in reducing recidivism and increasing insight/empathy among individuals on probation.

 2012 University of Nebraska CJC Program Research Evaluation (PDF)

 Information/research regarding Forensic Peer Support: